 - 2 to 3 tablespoons water

 - Peel the apples, if desired.
-Core them and then dice or cut into thin, uniform wedges.
+Core them and then dice them or slice them into thin, uniform wedges.
 Alternatively, slice the cored apples crosswise to make thin circles.

 - Melt the butter in a heavy skillet or saute pan over medium heat.
 When the butter has melted and begins to foam, add the chopped or sliced apples, brown sugar, cinnamon, nutmeg, and 2 tablespoons of water.

 - Cook for 15 to 20 minutes, stirring frequently, or until the apples are tender and the sugar mixture has become syrupy.
 Some varieties of apples hold their shape better than others.
 Add more water to the pan if necessary.

 - Use 2 tablespoons of lemon juice in place of the water, if desired.